Latest news on proposed tax reform

 - Small business owners are the middle class – Most small business owners are firmly in the middle class, and employ roughly 70% of those employed in the private sector.
 These independent business owners are unfairly labelled as taking advantage of ‘loopholes’ and cheating the tax system.

-- Small business owners face unique risks and costs – Small business owners take on business and financial risks that are not faced by wage-earning employees.
+- Small business owners face unique risks and costs – Small business owners take on business and financial risks that are not faced by wage-earning employees – especially in agriculture.
 These risks, amongst the range of costs they must also bear, are not considered in this discussion on fairness, leaving business owners at a considerable disadvantage.

 - Complexity, uncertainty and unintended consequences – The proposals are highly technical, with complex interactions throughout the Income Tax Act.
 Many tax practitioners who have had over a month to review these proposed changes are still parsing through them.
 Given the implementation dates of these proposals, this complexity and lack of understanding presents a significant risk to business owners that must make critical tax-related decisions in the coming months.

-- Further study is needed – A 75-day consultation in the middle of summer on complex legislative proposals, with some coming into immediate effect, does not allow for a fulsome review of such transformative change.
-CFA and other farm organizations are available to work with the federal government to look at whether there are changes needed to address these issues and to propose solutions, but the current process does not allow for meaningful consultation to truly take place.
-These proposals should be taken off the table and reconsidered until the government has undertaken the fulsome consultation such transformative change requires.
+- Further study is needed – A 75-day consultation introduced the middle of summer on complex legislative proposals has not allowed for a fulsome review of such transformative change.
+CFA and other farm organizations are available to work with the federal government to look at whether there are changes needed to address these issues and to propose solutions.

 For more information, contact Scott Ross, CFA’s Director of Business Risk Management and Farm Policy, at 613-236-3633 ext.
 2324.